 His articles have appeared in the Pennsylvania Patient Safety Advisory, the Journal of Patient Safety, the Joint Commission Journal of Quality and Patient Safety, Medicare Patient Management, and Patient Safety and Healthcare Quality.
 In previous positions, he worked on the management teams of the Agency for Healthcare Research and Quality’s (AHRQ) National Guideline Clearinghouse (NGC) — now the ECRI Guidelines Trust™ — as well as the National Quality Measures Clearinghouse and the AHRQ-sponsored ECRI Evidence-based Practice Center (EPC).

-He earned his bachelor’s degree at Loyola University Maryland, his master’s degree in medical informatics from Northwestern University, and master’s degree in business administration from West Chester University.
+He earned his bachelor’s degree at Loyola University Maryland, his master’s degree in medical informatics from Northwestern University, and his master’s degree in business administration from West Chester University.